Col-E/Recaf/README.md

 ### Download

 See the [releases](https://github.com/Col-E/Recaf/releases) page for the latest build.
+Builds may become outdated at any time.
+It's recommended you build using maven.
+The usage guide covers how to do this.

 ### Libraries used:
 * [ASM](http://asm.ow2.org/) - _Class editing abilities_